 - Preparation Tips

-- It is the only gateway for students aspiring for studying in premier engineering institutes like IITs.
+- It is the only gateway for students to land a seat in premier engineering institutes like IITs.

 - It includes 23 IITs offering around 10,988 seats to the eligible candidates.